Hua-CM/ChloroAnno/README.md

 Since ChloroAnno use this flexible input format, **users need to include the header name in each meta file**.
 However, one benefit of specifying headers in meta file is that there is no fixed order for the columns in meta file.

-2. All meta file should be tab delimited.
+2. All meta files should be tab delimited.

-3. Although a relative path should work, it is recommended to use an absolute path for safety.
+3. Although the relative path should work, it is recommended to use an absolute path for safety.

 ### Isomerism